 There are a few ways timers can be used to water the garden.
-They can be hooked up to your hose, sprinkler or drip systems.
+They can be hooked up to your hose, sprinkler, or drip systems.
 Timers let you decide when and how often to water.
-Once you have the setup the schedule, the timer will do the rest.
+Once you have set up the schedule, the timer will do the rest.
 Here are a few different types of electronic timers.

 Electric Hose Timers